 Expert Witness Services

-The British Self Defence Governing Body provides expert witness services through its Chairman and director of training Mr Eric Baskind.
+The British Self Defence Governing Body provides expert witness services through its chairman Mr Eric Baskind.
 Eric is a consultant in the use of force, physical interventions, restraints,

 management of violence & aggression, and martial arts systems.

 for Physical Interventions at the British Self Defence Governing Body